zackbatist/open-archaeo/README.md

 + Matt Peeples / PointPattern / [Website](http://www.mattpeeples.net/modules/PointPattern.html) - Point Pattern Analysis
 + Steko / sindwem / [BitBucket](https://bitbucket.org/steko/mpi.r/src/default/) - This R package contains exactly one function, that calculates the "sum of individual weighted means" according to a methodology that is quite common among archaeologists and was first published in 1988 by Elisabeth Fentress and Philip Perkins
 + Bruno Desachy / Explographe / [Website](https://abp.hypotheses.org/le-programme-bassin-parisien/les-projets/les-projets-associes-au-programme/outils-danalyse-graphique-des-donnees) - Application (in LibreOffice Calc) for serializing a graphic matrix from counting tables.
 The application makes it possible to obtain either a serograph or a graph of the PVI matrograph type (visualization of the differences in independence from the percentages of independence values) which does not favor the vision of the variables over that of the lines and more suitable for non-chronological treatments.
++ benmarwick / predictSource / [GitHub](https://github.com/benmarwick/predictSource) A package to analyze data used to determine whether samples from multiple sources can be separated, to predict the sources of samples from unknown sources, and to evaluation the validity of those predictions.
+Sample data can include both quantitative and qualitative data.
+The package includes functions for creating an analysis file from multiple files and exploratory data analysis, as well as multivariate statistical methods to determine source separation, predict sources of unknown samples, and evaluate the validity of the predictions (principal components, classification trees, and random forests).

 ## Geospatial Analysis